Koredotcom/docs/docs/xo/app-settings/integrations/actions/actions.md

 ## Available Actions and How to Configure Them

 The available Actions/Integrations are listed in the table below.
-Go to **Settings > Integrations > Actions** and click the **Action** you want to configure in the Kore.ai XO platform.
+Go to **App Settings > Integrations > Actions** and click the **Action** you want to configure in the Kore.ai XO platform.
 The page with Instructions and Configuration settings will slide out.
 For step-by-step instructions on how to configure an action, click the Learn more link for the action in the table below.

 <table border="1">